 Andy Sage, Chair of Thrive’s Customer Experience Panel (CEP) is introducing a series of blogs.
 We want to provide an insight into the CEP and its role as a critical friend to Thrive.

-The building blocks that have laid in past years means that CEP is growing in influence and is having more impact than ever before.
+The building blocks that have been laid in past years means that CEP is growing in influence and is having more impact than ever before.
 Increasing the relationship between CEP, Thrive’s colleagues, management and the Board is leading to positive outcomes for customers.
 There is still much work to be done but we are heading in the right direction.

 Here’s how we do things…